 If your answers land on the alternatives furthest to the right, you should carefully consider whether this is something you should attempt to realise at the present time.
-Make sure that you include those closest to you when starting your own business.
-Ensure you have the opportunity and willingness to take a financial risk and prepare good start-up budgets that will help you get an overview of the risk you take on.
+Make sure that those closest to you support your plans and that you are willing to take a financial risk.
+Spend the time to prepare good start-up budgets that will help you get an overview of the risk you take on.

 The following are a few more questions you can ask yourself and must answer truthfully before you are fully committed:

 - What consequences could this have for me and my family if I don't succeed from the start?

 - What will happen if I don't generate revenues early enough to pay my bills?

 People who succeed as entrepreneurs and who have since been able to run their own businesses often share common characteristics.
 For example, they: